Use the SHOW command to get status of the LOCK

 LOCKs.

-qualifier is compatible with all other
+The -ALL qualifier is compatible with all other

 qualifiers.

-is combined with -PID
+When -ALL is combined with -PID or

-the most restrictive qualifier prevails.
+-REGION, the most restrictive qualifier prevails.

-SHOW -ALL
+SHOW -ALL and -WAIT displays both

-and -WAIT
+-ALL and -WAIT information.

-specifies a single
+-L[OCK]=resource_nameresource_name specifies a single

 lock.

-is enclosed in
+The resource_name is enclosed in

 double quotation marks ("" "").
 Because M resource names are